thii777/sidBackend/README.md

  #### PostgreSQL and MongoDB

- banco de dados escolhido para ser usado nesse projeto com <br />
+ database chosen for use in this project with <br />
- containers separados criados no docker
+ separate containers created in docker

  #### Folder structure end environment setting